Gender paradox (sociolinguistics): Social capital view

 Another possible explanation for women's leadership in language change is their greater sensitivity to the social status associated with certain variants.
 As women have historically been denied access to the standard economic capital available to men through education and job opportunities, that may have motivated the usage of prestige forms to help them gain social capital and advance their social standing, both consciously for cases of change from above and subconsciously for change from below.
 The notion that women's speech is in fact the "language of powerlessness" is supported by findings that some features of stereotypical women's speech were also used by men when in a position of subverted power.

-However, that view fails to address the consistently higher use of prestige forms even in contemporary societies with high levels of gender equality.
-Studies of language variation in central Sweden show that gender differences in speech have been maintained or even increased since 1967 although recent legislation in Sweden has led to widespread gender equality.
-Nonetheless, the legislation may be too recent to have any great effect on the power entrenched in language and the inherent sexism that might remain despite various new laws, but that would not explain the increases, and belies the likelihood that 57 years, three or four generations, of legislation is more than enough time to produce an effect.
+However, women still consistently exhibit higher use of prestige forms even in contemporary societies with higher levels of gender equality.
+Studies of language variation in central Sweden show that gender differences in speech have been maintained or even increased since 1967 although recent legislation in Sweden has led to improvements in gender equality.
+Nonetheless, the legislation may be too recent to have any great effect on the power entrenched in language and the systemic and cultural sexism that might remain despite various new laws.

 Network theory view

 Gendered patterns of speech can also be explained by social network theory, which suggests that speech differences are accounted for by the differences between the social networks of men and women.
 Men tend to have denser and more local social networks, which are more conservative and resistant to change and result in higher usage of non-standard local variants.
 On the other hand, women tend to have more open and less local networks, which are more likely to use standard variants and have access to innovative forms because of weak ties to other speech communities.
-Of course, if the differences are cross-cultural, that would also suggest that biological differences are at play.